Bill of materials: Configurable BOM

 A configurable bill of materials (CBOM) is a form of BOM used by industries that have multiple options and highly configurable products (e.g. telecom systems, data-center hardware (SANS, servers, etc.), PCs, cars).

 The CBOM is used to dynamically create "end-items" that a company sells.
 The benefit of using CBOM structure is that it reduces the work-effort needed to maintain product structures.
 The configurable BOM is most frequently driven by "configurator" software, however it can be enabled manually (manual maintenance is infrequent because it is unwieldy to manage the number of permutations and combinations of possible configurations).
 The development of the CBOM is dependent on having a modular BOM structure in place.
 The modular BOM structure provides the assemblies/sub-systems that can be selected to "configure" an end-item.

 While most configurators utilize top-down hierarchical rules syntax to find appropriate modular BOMs, maintenance of very similar BOMs (i.e., only one component is different for various voltages) becomes highly excessive.
 A newer approach, (bottom-up/rules-based structuring) utilizing a proprietary search engine scheme transversing through selectable componentry at high speeds eliminates the planning modular BOM duplications.
-The search engine is also used for all combinatorial feature constraints and GUI representations to support specification selections.
+The search engine is also used for all combinatorial feature constraints and graphical user interface (GUI) representations to support specification selections.

 To decide which assembly variant of the parts or components is to be chosen, they are attributed by the product options which are the characteristic features of the product.
 If the options of the product build an ideal Boolean algebra, it is possible to describe the connection between parts and product variants with a Boolean expression, which refers to a subset of the set of products.

 Parts which will not be assembled at all in one or more variants are typically marked as "DNP" (for "do not populate" or "do not place") in the affected variants.
 Other less frequently used designators for this include "NP" ("no placement", "not placed"), "NF" ("no fit", "not fitting"), "DNM" ("do not mount"), "NM" ("not mounted"), "NU" ("not used"), "DNI" ("do not install", "do not insert"), "DNE" ("do not equip"), "DNA" ("do not assemble"), "DNS" ("do not stuff"), "NOFIT" etc.